 Applications for this doctoral program requires the applicant to possess or is in the process of completing a master's degree from a regionally accredited university.
 Doctoral applicants should have a minimum GPA of 3.5 in their master's program.
 Applicants must possess a master's degree before beginning doctoral studies.
 The prospective Ph.D. student must complete the following items to be considered for the program:

 Ph.D.
-Conflict Analysis and Resolution Admissions Requirements Online Application and Application fee Admissions essay, 500-1000 words.
-This essay should tell us why you are interested in the program to which you are applying for, as well as your professional goals, your assessment of your abilities to manage the challenges of graduate school, and any other information you would like to provide. official transcripts for all undergraduate and graduate education Three letters of recommendation (either academic or professional) written in the past year Curriculum Vitae (CV) or resume Sample of academic writing
+Conflict Analysis and Resolution Admissions Requirements

+Admissions essay, 500-1000 words.

+This essay should tell us why you are interested in the program to which you are applying for, as well as your professional goals, your assessment of your abilities to manage the challenges of graduate school, and any other information you would like to provide.